Elanoir/Supercondutivity/README.md

 2: Create a Regression and Classification model

 In the USLM file the goal was to identify clusters in the data

-Task - Build Unsupervised Learning Models (Clustering)
+Task: Build Unsupervised Learning Models (Clustering)

 Note 1: The last column (material) of the unique_m.csv file is an identifier and should be discarded and not used in the analysis